-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: September 13, 2019

-It’s been quite the wait but in 2019 we finally got the next mainline installment to the Borderlands franchise.
-Borderlands 3 launched which featured a plot aimed around stopping Troy and Tyreen Calypso from taking over the power of the Vaults scattered across the galaxy.
-If you played the previous installments to the Borderlands franchise then you’re going to be right at home with Borderlands 3.
+In 2019, fans finally got the next mainline installment of the Borderlands franchise.
+Borderlands 3 launched with a plot aimed around stopping Troy and Tyreen Calypso from taking over the power of the Vaults scattered across the galaxy.
+If you played the previous installments, you’ll feel right at home.

-This is still very much a loot-driven FPS where players can team up in parties of four as you go through wacky quests, gather new gear and fight off a slew of enemies.
-Best of all, Borderlands 3 will be supported as the development team over at Gearbox has confirmed additional content is coming for the game in the form of paid DLC though don’t expect any new playable characters.
+This title is still very much a loot-driven FPS where players can team up in parties of four and go through plenty of wacky quests while gathering new gear and fighting off hordes of enemies.

 - Developer: Rockstar North